stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 ### The CEO Dilemma

 This is a big shift in employee thinking.
-The wave is imminent, because by 2025, 75% of the workforce will comprise millennials.
+The wave is imminent, because by 2025, 75% of employees will comprise millennials.

 Top-down leadership and control does not motivate millennials.
 I’d argue it didn’t really motivate X-Gen either, but they towed the line, stayed with their employer for 3+ years and got their work done.